Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Attempted a coding assessment by EY company. <br>

 Still researching about DSA and hence web development is on hold for now .

+<h2>Day 19 of #100DaysOfCode </h2>
+✅ Practised a few SQL queries.<br>
+✅ Explored a few more amazing concepts of OOPS in python.<br>

+Finally done researching on DSA ...made a roadmap and gonna start it soon !